Fiber vs. Wireless Internet (5G): Which is Best in 2022?

 A wireless network is a great backup solution in case your fiber optic Internet goes down.
 The two can, and should, complement each other, providing the speed and reliability of fiber, with the mobility of wireless.
 It also has utility for rural locations where it is prohibitively expensive to run fiber.
 If transmitting any kind of sensitive data, it is available to use licensed spectrum so you're not using public frequencies which are vulnerable to compromise.

-For those in an urban area, where fiber optic cables have, more than likely, already been run, consider adding them to your own infrastructure and making use of the fastest Internet speeds on the market.
+For those in the Washington D.C. area and Northern Virginia, where fiber optic cables have already been run, consider adding them to your own infrastructure and making use of the fastest Internet speeds on the market.